-Gynae cancers affect the female reproductive organs.
-Any diagnosis of cancer causes anxiety and fear about the future, but for many women, a diagnosis of gynaecological cancer causes additional concerns about issues such as body image, sexuality and fertility.
+Gynaecological cancers affect the female reproductive organs.
+While any diagnosis of cancer causes anxiety and fear about the future, for many women a diagnosis of gynae cancer can cause additional concerns about issues such as body image, sexuality and fertility.

 The female reproductive organs are:

-Unless diagnosed before they have spread to lymph nodes or other organs, gynaecological cancers, even when well treated, typically have a very poor outcome.
+Unless diagnosed before they have spread to lymph nodes or other organs, gynaecological cancers, even when well treated, can have a poor outcome.

 1 in every 250 women alive today is living with a diagnosis of gynaecological cancer.

 Early diagnosis of ovarian cancer remains an elusive goal, but research to find a screening test is ongoing.
 Money raised by the AGCF will be used to fund research, both through the Australian and New Zealand Gynaecological Oncology Group (ANZGOG) clinical trials, and through laboratory research into the various cancers.

 Any woman with a gynaecological cancer should at least have a consultation with a gynaecological oncologist to ensure that the best treatment is being offered.
 Results of treatment for gynaecological cancer in Australia are comparable with the best in the world.